-Students who have not yet advanced to candidacy must take EEB 182, 282, 382, 682 or 982 (Advanced Study and Research) as part of their course load (the first digit, such as 3, 6, or 9 of a course number, such as EEB 682, indicates the number of credit hours of a particular course).
-Enrollment in one of these courses provides credit in recognition of ongoing preparation to do research but does not fulfill the lecture or seminar course requirements listed above.
-If an EEB student fails to register for these research credits on a regular basis (e.g., 3 credits per semester), the EEB Graduate Advisor will consult with the major professor about the student's research progress.
-After admission to candidacy, students must register each semester for either EEB 399W, 699W, or 999W.
+Students who have not yet advanced to candidacy should take PB 182, 282, 382, 682 or 982 (Advanced Study and Research) as part of their course load (the first digit, such as 3, 6, or 9 of a course number, such as PB 682, indicates the number of credit hours of a particular course).
+Enrollment in one of these courses provides credit in recognition of ongoing preparation to do research but does not fulfill the lecture course requirements listed above.
+If a PB student fails to register for these research credits on a regular basis (e.g., 3 credits per semester), the PB Graduate Advisor will consult with the major professor about the student's research progress.
+After admission to candidacy, students must register each semester for either PB 399W, 699W, or 999W.
 Nine credit hours in the long semesters and 3 credits in the summer are required for full time status as graduate student.
 Please contact the Graduate Program Administrator if you need help deciding which of these courses is appropriate for you in a particular semester or summer.